rockettheme/docs/Docs/joomla/templates/fresco/demo_module_3.md

 ---
-title: Hexeris: Recreating the Demo - FP Showcase
+title: Fresco: Recreating the Demo - FP Showcase
-description: Your Guide to Recreating Elements of the Hexeris Template for Joomla
+description: Your Guide to Recreating Elements of the Fresco Template for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/hexeris:Hexeris
+breadcrumb: /joomla:Joomla/!templates:Templates/fresco:Fresco

 ---